Drop tank: Paper-based drop tanks

+Paper drop tanks were also improvised as napalm munitions.

 Post-war use

-The Matra JL-100 is a special hybrid drop tank and rocket pack; it combines a rocket launcher in front with 19 SNEB 68 mm rockets and 250 L of fuel behind into one single aerodynamically-shaped pod for mounting on combat aircraft such as the Dassault Mirage IIIs and English Electric Lightnings.
+The Matra JL-100 is a special hybrid drop tank and rocket pack; it combines a rocket launcher in front with 19 SNEB 68 mm rockets and 250 L of fuel behind into one single aerodynamically shaped pod for mounting on combat aircraft such as the Dassault Mirage IIIs and English Electric Lightnings.
 The Convair B-58 Hustler, the first operational bomber capable of Mach 2 flight, had no bomb bay: it carried a single nuclear weapon plus fuel in a combination bomb/fuel pod underneath the fuselage.

 Automotive use

 After World War II, hot rodders raced the dry lakes of California to set new land speed records.
-War surplus drop tanks (aka belly pods) were plentiful, aerodynamically neutral and it did not take long to convert one into a car, dubbed a lakester.
+War surplus drop tanks (aka belly tanks) were plentiful, aerodynamically neutral and it did not take long to convert one into a car, dubbed a lakester.
 According to GM historians, Bill Burke of the So-Cal Speed Shop first attempted to convert a 168 USgal P-51 Mustang belly tank, before switching to the larger 305 USgal P-38 Lightning tank.
 Even now, lakesters compete at the Bonneville Salt Flats.

+Aeronautical use

+At least two aircraft have been built using re-purposed drop tanks.
+The Prue 160 glider from 1945 had its forward fuselage built from a Lockheed P-38 Lightning drop tank.
+The 2013 Malliga MAL 04 Speedbird used a McDonnell Douglas F-4 Phantom II drop tank as its fuselage.